ant6581/Test-Task-QC/README.md

 ![Bot](https://www.techopedia.com/images/uploads/6e13a6b3-28b6-454a-bef3-92d3d5529007.jpeg)

 This Telegram Bot listens to your group chat and monitors the following events:
-- An Administrator is added or removed to the group chat
+- When an Administrator is added or removed from the group chat
-- Some predefined words are mentioned in the chat
+- When some predefined words are mentioned in the chat

 These events are being sent to your Splunk instance for further analysis.